aquilesC/aquiles.me/content/§about.md

 Without indexing, the only way to find threads to follow is if you happened to land on one through a search engine or if I shared one with you.
 There are some starting points elsewhere, like on what am I doing [[now]].

 ## Free flow of thoughts to see what happens
 The promise of this way of taking notes is that in the connections that appear lies the strength.
-This is based on [[The Luhmann method]], but with a digital twist and a personal touch.
+This is based on [[Luhmann method]], but with a digital twist and a personal touch.

 So far I can't say that it has changed the way I build knowledge, but it has definitely helped onboarding colleagues.
 I gave them few links to start following threads and they managed to pull the interesting papers and my personal opinions on some matters.